-All priority groups remained closed during SFY-2020 there were placed on a wait list for services; however, the waiting list continued to be worked.
+All priority groups remained closed during SFY-20 as new applicants were placed on a wait list for services; however, the waiting list continued to be worked.
 During SFY-2020 there were 3,116 participants were removed from the waiting list to receive services.